Brown Environmental Leadership Lab: Rhode Island

 • Develop the knowledge, skills and attitudes necessary to impact environmental issues facing your local community and the planet as a whole.

-• Explore spectacular landscapes by studying, listening and observing.
+• Explore diverse land and seascapes through studying, listening and observing.

 • Concentrate on learning without the pressure of formal grades.